Main Content

 Polyspace Implementation

-Polyspace® raises a violation of this rule if you remove the const or volatile qualification from the type of a pointer or a reference by using a casting operation.
+Polyspace® raises a violation of this rule if you remove the const or volatile qualification from the type of a pointer or a reference by:

 Because references themselves are not objects, the C++ standard does not allow references to be CV qualified.
 If you add CV qualifiers to a reference using typedefs, decltype specifiers, or template parameter, Polyspace ignores the CV qualifications.
 For example, when using reinterprt_cast to cast to a reference type, Polyspace ignores the CV qualifier in the casting expression, which can result in a violation of this rule.
 In this code, the const qualifier in the reinterpret_cast expression is ignored.